crude-cards/protocols/v1/rest.md

 Only the owner of a game is allowed to call this endpoint.

 #### Parameters
-- Same parameters provided to `🔒 POST /api/games`
+- Same parameters provided to `🔒 POST /api/games`, but additionally:
 - `?owner` - integer, user ID of new owner (must be a player, otherwise 400)

 #### Response (200)